 Court Records are public records.
 These records include a court case file that includes a docket sheet and all filings and documents filed in the court case.
 You are able to access the court records on the website, or at Clerk of Court in the county where the case was filed.

 Each and every state maintains records of their state citizen’s criminal history.
 These state databases are all connected so you are able to track criminal backgrounds from other states.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and in the event that the crime was in a different state, you may have to pay for a more complete search.

 A criminal records search you will be able to get a listing of all the arrests, charges, or convictions for any crimes, which can include: